 “Please just put it on,” she says again, thrusting the boot toward Supergirl.

 Supergirl turns from ransacking Lena’s rented cupboards.
-She’d moved onto them after experiencing actual, gasping-out-loud, comical-faced horror at finding the refrigerator completely empty.
+She’d moved on to them after experiencing actual, gasping-out-loud, comical-faced horror at the completely empty refrigerator.
 She’d continued to cast nervous glances at Lena until finding the package of crackers, which she now clutches to her chest like a teddy bear.
 “Why?”